It’s the middle of the night. You’re desperate to fall asleep, but one thing is stopping you: the loud whirring and humming of your air conditioner.

 A sound blanket can aid the overall functioning of your air conditioner.
 The blanket will help with air circulation, keeping the air conditioner from overheating.

 Install a Fence

 If your AC unit is outdoors, you can install a fence to act as an air conditioner sound barrier.
+This will prevent as much sound from traveling outside the fence, creating a barrier.
 This installation will also help significantly reduce the noisiness of your unit.
 If you choose to go this route, make sure to select materials that are good for dampening sound.
 Typically, wood or vinyl are both excellent choices.

 Soundproof Your House

 If your air conditioner is still too loud, there is one more place you can turn.
 Rather than figuring out how to quiet a noisy air conditioner, you can instead focus on your house.
 Soundproofing your house won’t make the air conditioner itself quieter, but it will make it more peaceful for everyone inside the house.
 As long as the noise from the AC unit isn’t bothering your neighbors, this could be the solution for you!

 Soundproofing Products to Use for Reducing AC Noise

 If you’ve decided to soundproof your home to reduce AC noise, there are many different ways to do it.
 At Soundproof Cow, we have plenty of products that can help you soundproof your home: